 I am grateful to Glynis Poad of Majacraft for providing most of this information, as well as the family photograph.

-An original leaflet of early Majacraft wheels, those made by John Arlott, can be downloaded here.
+Two original leaflets (one dating from the1980s and the other from the early 1990s) of early Majacraft wheels made by John Arlott can be downloaded here.